-Despite Mercedes-Benz having just unveiled a new A-Class compact sedan, the automaker's other compact sedan, the CLA, won't be disappearing after the current model's run its course.
+Despite Mercedes-Benz having just launched a new A-Class compact sedan, the automaker's other compact sedan, the CLA, won't be disappearing after the current model runs its course.

-A redesigned CLA has been spotted once again, this time testing at the Nürburgring.
-The car is due on sale in late 2019 as a 2020 model, meaning it will trail the A-Class sedan by about a year.
+A redesigned CLA has been spotted once again, this time with minimal camouflage gear.
+The car is due for a reveal next spring as a 2020 model, meaning it will trail the A-Class sedan by about a year.

-Though the prototype is heavily disguised, we can already tell the new CLA will resemble a scaled-down version of the latest CLS.
-You'll notice Mercedes' sportier “Panamericana” grille poking out of all the camouflage gear on the tester's nose.
+Thanks to the latest shots, we can already tell the new CLA will resemble a scaled-down version of the latest CLS.
+You'll notice Mercedes' sportier Panamericana grille poking out of the camouflage gear on the tester's nose.

 Compared to the A-Class sedan, the roof line is lower on the CLA.
 The C-pillar also tapers back more gracefully, creating a coupe-like profile.
 But the CLA is very much a sedan, so don't start calling it a coupe.
 If you happen to disagree, this article will enlighten you.